 Skip to content

-Bookmark launched its Comic Book Club pilot in seven partner schools in the Spring term of 2023, with the aim of engaging reluctant readers.
+Bookmark launched its Comic Book Club in the Spring term of 2023, with the aim of engaging reluctant readers.
+In the Spring of 2025, we launched our Fact Finding Club, building book buzz through modern, non-fiction texts.

 This is an image of children's comic book stories spread out across a table at a school.

-The Comic Book Clubs offer graphic novels, scrapbooks and resources for the number of children in your club, a teaching booklet outlining session plans and a weekly subscription to Phoenix Comic Magazine.
+The Comic Book Club offers graphic novels, scrapbooks and resources for the number of children in your club, a teaching booklet outlining session plans and a weekly subscription to The Phoenix comic magazine.

 It's obviously a reading-based club, but they don't realise that... it's a secret reading based club!